 Armenian carrier Armavia could lose its fledging Sukhoi Superjet 100 fleet over unpaid debts owed on its first aircraft and its failure to negotiate financing for a second jet.
 Armavia received its first SSJ100 April 16, 2011, and logged 1,870 flight hours from more than 760 revenue flights before sending the aircraft to Sukhoi this summer for regular maintenance, where the second SSJ100 destined for Armavia also is located.
 But both these aircraft still remain with Sukhoi, with VP ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Armenia Carrier Could Lose SSJ100s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Armenia Carrier Could Lose SSJ100s".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.